TechCollect is committed to recycling e-waste responsibly

 Computers, computer accessories and TVs contain a complex mix of materials, components and substances.
 Once dismantled, some of these such as mercury, lead, cadmium, beryllium, chlorine, bromine and phosphors are classed hazardous.

-If we allow our e-waste to go into landfill, over time these toxic substances and materials can leak into the soil and impact on the local environment.
+If we allow our e-waste to go into landfill, over time these toxic substances and materials can leak into the soil and impact the local environment.

 The recycling process also includes manual disassembly of products or mechanical shredding and chemical processes to separate materials.
 These processes can, if poorly managed, release these hazardous substances into the environment and endanger the health of workers.